Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ## Static Strategy
 Always uses the same identifier to resolve the tenant.

-If using with ASP.NET Core, configure by calling `WithStaticStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class and passing in the identifier to use for tenant resolution:
+Configure by calling `WithStaticStrategy` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class and passing in the identifier to use for tenant resolution:

 ```cs
 // Make sure to include a multitenant store!